dualra1n/dualra1n/README.md

 - [Video tutorial from burhanrana](https://www.youtube.com/watch?v=4iCZv7Ox5AA)

-# Dependencies
+# Prerequisites
-- A deactivated passcode on A10-A11
+- An A10-A11 device with a deactivated passcode
 - An .iPSW file for iOS 14-15
-- Around 15 gigabytes of free storage
+- Approximately 15GB of free storage
-- A computer with macOS or Linux (if you have neither, you can temporarily "install" a Linux distro to RAM)
+- A macOS or Linux-based computer.
+If you don't have either, you can temporarily "install" a Linux distro to RAM.

 # Warnings
 - I am **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.